Sudan Tribune: Plural news and views on Sudan

 However, although last year’s peace accord raised hopes for some South Sudanese that they could soon return home, the fragile peace has discouraged many from leaving Uganda’s refugee camps.

-Meanwhile two leaders reportedly discussed matters relating to the extension of the road and electricity to South Sudan’s Capital, Juba.
+Meanwhile, two leaders reportedly discussed matters relating to the extension of the road and electricity to South Sudan’s capital, Juba.

 Museveni, an ally of Kiir, was quoted saying South Sudanese do not need war but peace and elections in order to stabilize their country.